Last Updated on 30th September 2020

 As a result of you having bad credit, you may only be eligible for mortgages with higher rates and fees.
 If your credit is really bad, there’s a chance you’ll only qualify with a sub-prime lender.
 Sub-prime mortgage rates tend to be less desirable than the general mortgage rates on the market.

 If you wish to know what rates you’ll be eligible for, you can make an enquiry with an advisor today who can provide you with accurate guidance.

 1. Current market rates for mortgages

 The aftermath of the credit crunch in 2008 left the mortgage market in a nervous wreck.
 Some lenders left the market altogether, while others only approved mortgages to applicants with large deposits and squeaky clean credit files.

 2014 saw a resurgence of lenders entering the market, which also saw an increase in lenders entering the adverse credit market.
 As a result, this made the mortgage market competitive once again.
 A competitive mortgage market is great for borrowers, especially those with bad credit, as the likelihood of getting a mortgage drastically increases.
-Lenders have since stabilised and with the Bank of England interest rate still considerably low, (despite the increase in 2017) the mortgage market is flourishing.
+Lenders have since stabilised and with the Bank of England interest rate still considerably low, the mortgage market is flourishing.

 How does this affect bad credit mortgage rates?

 If you look at current mortgage rates, there are some great products out there.
 Low fees and great rates prove just how confident lenders are feeling.
 This confidence has also funnelled through to the bad credit market.
 Bad credit mortgage rates still tend to be quite competitive when compared to previous years.